tavuong/covid19-datakit/README.md

 - Case data file: ./data/new_cases.csv or ("return" for using default data for testing)
 - Country: Name_of Country in list
-- What is your calculate-model? me (my model / tavuong_model,py: ac,sr,t2)
+- What is your calculate-model? me (or: ac, sr, t2 from tavuong_visual.py)

 Curve will be shown!